mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

 ####Overall Layout

 The city consists of buildings.
 Every building represents a subreddit.
 The buildings are organized according to the categorization found [here](http://rhiever.github.io/redditviz/clustered/), created by researchers Randal S. Olson and Zachary P. Neal.
 The overall idea is that similar subreddit buildings are found next to each other.
 Sections of the city are divided off into neighborhoods.
 Each neighborhood has its own style (described more under the Subreddit Implementation section).
 Neighborhoods are created based on a predetermined category.
 An example categorization created by the Reddit user JAVOK is found [here](http://i.imgur.com/pAUoJLB.jpg).
+The special subreddits Front and Friends are found in the center of the city.
 If the user wishes to travel to any subreddits not listed in the categorization, the subreddit building is created on the outskirts of the city.

 ####Subreddit Implementation: